i7/kerkerkruip/README.md

 http://kerkerkruip.org

-Kerkerkruip is a short-form roguelike in the interactive fiction medium, featuring great tactical and strategic depth, innovative game play, zero grinding, and a sword & sorcery setting that does not rehash tired clichés.
+Kerkerkruip is a short-form roguelike in the interactive fiction medium, featuring meaningful tactical and strategic depth, innovative game play, zero grinding, and a sword & sorcery setting that does not rehash tired clichés.

 Setting up Kerkerkruip for development
 --------------------------------------